-Hatfield Peverel in 2022
+Hatfield Peverel in 2016

-- 8.0.1 The origins of the village date back to Roman times or earlier originating at the point where the Roman road forded the River Ter.
+- 9.1.1 The origins of the village date back to Roman times or earlier originating at the point where the Roman road forded the River Ter.
 The current A12 follows a similar, if less direct route to the old Roman road which linked Colchester (the Roman capital of Britain to London.
 The old road passes directly through the village as "The Street", the name coming from its Roman connection.
-A number of older properties, some listed, line this and the other main roads showing how the village has evolved over time (see Map 17.1 Map of historic Features).
-Records do point to the establishment of a community in the area shortly after the Norman Conquest in 1066 when a manor was established by Ranulf de Peverel. - 8.0.2 The village was largely a self-contained rural economy until the latter part of the 20th century.
-It had farms, brickfields, orchards, a mill (grain and silk), a forge, bakers, butchers, and schools all to support the community and provide employment locally. - 8.0.3 As the railway line and station (first opened in 1840s) were built and roads improved the built-up area expanded.
+A number of older properties, some listed, line this and the other main roads showing how the village has evolved over time (see Map 17.1 Map of Historic Features).
+Records do point to the establishment of a community in the area shortly after the Norman Conquest in 1066 when a manor was established by Ranulf de Peverel. - 9.1.2 The village was largely a self-contained rural economy until the latter part of the 20th century.
+It had farms, brickfields, orchards, a mill (grain and silk), a forge, bakers, butchers and schools all to support the community and provide employment locally. - 9.1.3 As the railway line and station (first opened in 1940s) were built and roads improved the built up area expanded.
 It became a popular place for people to stop on journeys between London and Norwich and there were several coaching inns.
 It became so busy before the A12 bypass was opened in 1974 that in the height of summer it could be difficult to cross the road.
-The village developed by the end of the 20th century into a largely dormitory area for people commuting to London and other local towns for work. - 8.0.4 A community spirit has been retained throughout the changes fostered by churches, the uniformed organisations, the schools, local sports groups, various clubs meeting in the village and events such as the Pram Race, Fireworks Displays, Jock Thomson Day, May Day, and Party in the Park celebrations.
+The village developed by the end of the 20th century into a largely dormitory area for people commuting to London and other local towns for work. - 9.1.4 A community spirit has been retained throughout the changes fostered by churches, the uniformed organisations, the schools, local sports groups, various clubs meeting in the village and events such as the Pram Race, a Carnival, May Day, and Party in the Park celebrations.

-9 Overview of Policies
+10. Overview of Policies

-9.0.1 The following section includes all the policies of the Plan.
+10.1.1 The following section includes all the policies of the Plan.
 Each topic section contains background information arising from the engagement and evidence gathering process.
 The policies identify: the key issue raised by the community, objectives, the policy, justification and how the policy supports the overall objectives of the Plan.